gordicaleksa/pytorch-deepdream/README.md

 ### Why yet another Deep Dream repo?

-Most of the original Deep Dream repos were written in **Caffe** and the ones written in PyTorch are usually of low quality or really hard to read.
+Most of the original Deep Dream repos were written in **Caffe** and the ones written in PyTorch are usually really hard to read and understand.

 This repo is an attempt of making the **cleanest** DeepDream repo that I'm aware of + it's written in **PyTorch!** :heart: